EricSeynaeve/poweroffd/README.md

 - OR the host `somewhere` is not pingable anymore.

 Of course, you can also delete the configuration file to manually remove it.

+Tip: use multiple configuration files to have an AND relationship:

+Create a file `my_input1.conf`:

+    ---
+    start_time: 1435179394
+    poweroff_on:
+        timeout: 360

+and `my_input2.conf`:

+    ---
+    start_time: 1435179394
+    poweroff_on:
+        host: somewhere

+This configuration will be removed when

+- it is later than 21:02:34 UTC (360 seconds or 6 minutes later)
+- AND the host `somewhere` is not pingable anymore.

 When all the read configurations are removed, `poweroffd` will execute the configured power-off command.